Anthraxlab/Anthraxlab/README.md

 ## 👋 About Us

-We are **Anthrax Lab**, a vibrant hackerspace at the **University of Western Macedonia** (Department of Electrical & Computer Engineering).
+We are **Anthraxlab**, a vibrant hackerspace at the **University of Western Macedonia** (Department of Electrical & Computer Engineering).
 Our mission is to create a collaborative environment where students, researchers, and tech enthusiasts can learn, experiment, and build innovative projects together.

 ```diff
 + █████╗ ███╗   ██╗████████╗██╗  ██╗██████╗  █████╗ ██╗  ██╗██╗      █████╗ ██████╗ +